Difference Between CNA and LPN

 1. CNAs provide basic patient care, such as bathing, feeding, and assisting with mobility, while LPNs provide more advanced care, such as administering medication and monitoring patients’ vital signs.

-2. CNAs require less education and training than LPNs, as they typically complete a short-term certification program, while LPNs require completion of a state-approved nursing program.
+2. CNAs require less education and training than LPNs, as they complete a short-term certification program, while LPNs require completion of a state-approved nursing program.

 3. CNAs work under the supervision of nurses and physicians, while LPNs work under the supervision of registered nurses and physicians.